 I have used photography as part of broarder research designs.
 You can see below two participatory projects carried out in 2015 in Bilbao and 2016 in Barcelona using photography: a project of Photovoice and a project of Photowalks.
 Working along colleagues, both inside and outside Academia, we have published two articles reflecting on the Photovoice experience:

-- Diana Mata Codesal, Concepción Maiztegi, Sónia Pereira, Edith Ulloa, Eztizen Esesumaga y Andrea López del Molino (in press) Con la Cámara a Cuestas.
+- Diana Mata Codesal, Concepción Maiztegi, Sónia Pereira, Edith Ulloa, Eztizen Esesumaga y Andrea López del Molino (2018) Walking around with a Camera.
+The Uses of Photography in Participatory Research and Social Intervention Processes / Con la Cámara a Cuestas.
 Aportaciones de la Fotografía en Procesos Participativos de Investigación-Intervención.
-Forum: Qualitative Social Research.
+Forum: Qualitative Social Research 19(1): Art.
+14.